godotengine/godot-docs/community/contributing/bug_triage_guidelines.rst

 **Topics:**

--  *Assetlib*: relates to issues whith the asset library.
+-  *Assetlib*: relates to issues with the asset library.
 -  *Buildsystem*: relates to building issues, either linked to the SCons buildsystem or to compiler peculiarities.
 -  *Core*: anything related to the core engine.
 It might be further